ixmaps/ecosystem/README.md

 General pattern: N -> G -> F
 ```
 1. GatherTr::insertNewIp sets it to 'N'
 2. The cronjob corr-latlong script looks at 'N' (needs geolocation) and 'U' (unknown location).
-It then sets p_status to 'G' if corrected or 'U' ifnot corrected
+It then sets p_status to 'G' if corrected or 'U' if not corrected
 3. The cronjob geo_update_cities.php calls IXmapsGeoCorrection::getIpAddrInfo to determine which IPs to update (those with p_status of 'G').
 IXmapsGeoCorrection::updateGeoData then updates the city/country based on new lats and then sets the p_status to 'F'.
 So 'N' and G' only exist for a very short time.
 ```